 ISO 27001 and TISAX® in a nutshell

-- The international standard ISO 27001 and the TISAX® mechanism define requirements for corporate information security management systems or ISMSs.
+- The international standards of ISO 27001 and TISAX® mechanism define requirements for corporate information security management systems or ISMSs.

 - ISO 27001 establishes general requirements for all companies, and TISAX®, on the other hand, defines requirements specifically aimed for suppliers in the automotive industry.